DiamondLightSource/httomo/docs/source/howto/run_httomo.rst

       --max-memory TEXT               Limit the amount of memory used by the pipeline to the given memory (supports
                                       strings like 3.2G or bytes)
+      --save-snapshots BOOL           Save intermediate images (snapshots) from some methods in the pipeline.
+Set to True or False.
+      --bits-sweep-images INTEGER     Change the bit depth of saved tiff images in the sweep run from default 32 bit to 16 or 8 bit tiffs.
       --monitor TEXT                  Add monitor to the runner (can be given multiple times).
 Available monitors: bench,
                                       summary